 First-years and sophomores who intend to apply to health professional school should work with their academic advisors in CSA to set forth a course of premedical studies.
 Upon declaring a major or concentration during the spring of sophomore, year, students will be assigned faculty advisors.
 Students will consult their faculty advisors with concerns about major requirements.
 In addition to their faculty advisors, prospective health professional school applicants will consult their academic advisor about premedical issues.
 The academic advisors in CSA work closely with the Office of Preprofessional Advising to guide students through their prehealth years.

 When students declare their intention to apply to a health professional school they will register with the Office of Preprofessional Advising.
 Students are not assigned a specific premedical advisor until they have submitted their Premedical Advisory Committee Application.
 The assigned premedical advisor will work closely with the student throughout the application period and write their Premedical Advisory Committee Letter of Evaluation.
-For more information on this process, the Premedical Handbook and the Predental Handbook offer comprehensive discussions of curricula, activities, and application procedures for the health professions.
+For more information on this process, the Premedical Handbook offers a comprehensive discussion of curricula, activities, and application procedures for the health professions.